First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Acknowledgement

 \section{Acknowledgement}

-P.U. acknowledges the support from the ICYS fellowship and research fund at NIMS.
-This work was achieved through the use of the Supercomputer System SQUID at the D3 Center at Osaka University.
+P.U. acknowledges the support from the ICYS fellowship and research fund at the National Institute of Materials Science.
+The helpful discussions with T. Teraji and Y. Yamaji are gratefully acknowledged.
+This work was achieved through the use of the Supercomputer System SQUID at the D3 Center at the University of Osaka and the Numerical Materials Simulator at the National Institute of Materials Science.